How can you help prevent another stroke?

 - Limit alcohol to 3 drinks a day for men and 2 drinks a day for women.

 - Stay at a healthy weight.
 Lose weight if you need to.
 Managing your weight will help you keep your heart and body healthy.

 - Be active.
 Ask your doctor what type and level of activity is safe for you.

 - Eat heart-healthy foods.
 These include vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
 Limit sodium and sugar.

 It's also important to:

-Taking part in a stroke rehabilitation (rehab) program will help you to regain skills you lost or make the most of your abilities after a stroke.
-It also helps you take steps to prevent another stroke.
+Taking part in a stroke rehabilitation (rehab) program also helps you take steps to prevent another stroke.
+Rehab can help you recover, prevent problems, and help you to regain skills you lost or make the most of your abilities after a stroke.

-If your doctor hasn't already suggested it, ask him or her if stroke rehab is right for you.
+If your doctor hasn't already suggested it, ask if stroke rehab is right for you.

-FAST is a simple way to remember.
-Recognizing these symptoms helps you know when to call for medical help.
-FAST stands for:
+FAST is a simple way to remember the main symptoms of stroke.
+These symptoms happen suddenly.
+So knowing what to look for helps you know when to call for medical help.